-You’ve invested in irrigation at your Aldie, Ashburn, or Leesburg, VA home because you value a lush lawn and thriving plants.
+You’ve invested in irrigation at your Northern Virginia home because you value a lush lawn and thriving plants.
 You know that adequate water is of vital importance in achieving that feat and so it’s important to you that your system is operating properly.
-You may be worried that your system might be damaged, cause leaks, or not work properly for the upcoming year.
+You may be worried that your sprinkler system might be damaged, cause leaks, or not work properly for the upcoming year.
 That’s why you may want to know what’s required in order to get your system up and running properly.

 Starting your irrigation system in the spring requires going through a number of steps.
 It’s important to be thorough in the process, as now is the best time to spot problems and make sure they are fixed before the system gets fully underway.

-Let’s take a look at what is necessary to get your system running.
+Let’s take a look at what is necessary to get your sprinkler system running.

 1) Getting Started with your Irrigation Start-Up Checklist

-If your home has a backflow device, which most in our region do, chances are that was removed during winterization.
+If your home has a backflow device, which most in Northern Virginia do, chances are that was removed during winterization.
 If that’s the case, it will need to be put back together.
 If this is an unfamiliar process for you, or it was taken off by a professional, you may want to consider an irrigation start-up service to handle it.

 Once you’ve taken care of those items, it’s time to turn on the irrigation system controller.
 This is likely located in your basement or your garage.
 During the winterization process, it may have been set to “inactive” or “rain” mode.
 Switch this to active mode.